One poem from each collection 1982 onwards

 Getting the red carpet treatment, her jockey’s silks sport a Hollywood star

-As she parades in the paddock with a sure thing SP.
+as she parades in the paddock with a sure thing SP.

 As a homebred frontrunner, she’s the most national velvety by far.